gdevos/salt-couchbase/README.md

 Salt state for installing and config management of Couchbase servers.

-ICYMI: Salt is a configuration management tool. http://saltstack.com/ Couchbase is a NoSQL key-value and document database with memcached and couchdb roots. http://www.couchbase.com/
+ICYMI: Salt is a configuration management tool. http://saltstack.com/
+Couchbase is a NoSQL key-value and document database with memcached and couchdb roots. http://www.couchbase.com/

 The start files here were cloned from https://github.com/allanparsons/salt-couchbase

+The cluster does not initialize correct yet, WiP
 Usage
 -----